Qiskit/documentation/docs/api/qiskit/dev/qiskit.synthesis.TwoQubitWeylDecomposition.md

 `actual_fidelity(**kwargs)`

-Calculates the actual fidelity of the decomposed circuit to the input unitary
+Calculates the actual fidelity of the decomposed circuit to the input unitary.

 **Return type**